Weld logo

 With Weld you can integrate your Google Analytics 4 data for easy transformation, modelling, and combination with other data sources to build the valuable business insights you need.

-However, as is normal when combining data from different platforms, you might see some differences between the values in your Google Analytics dashboard and the values imported through their Reporting API into WELD.
+However, as is normal when combining data from different platforms, you might see some differences between the values in your Google Analytics dashboard and the values imported through their Reporting API into Weld.
 Don't worry, your data is safe and correct!
 This is a common occurrence, and it's all due to Google's mechanisms for handling data in their GA4 processes.

 In this post, we look into the reasons behind the data discrepancies you might encounter, and what to keep in mind when you need to balance precision and efficiency.
 Let's start by taking a look at some of the approaches Google Analytics takes to handle your data analysis.